DanielTG-TG/aes-licensing/README.md

 # aes-licesing
-.Net AES licesing for your application.
+.Net AES Encrypted licesing for your application.
 May be very usefull.